Friday, February 26th, 2016

 The news comes as a Chinese firm topped a reputable global ranking for wind energy production for the first time, besting US giant General Electric.
 Chinese companies already lead the world in solar energy production.

-Plans to curb coal in China have been shaping up for […]
+Plans to curb coal in China have been shaping up for some […]

 No Comments